 We can often tell when the air in our home has become damp or stale.
 It might smell musty, and the air can start to feel heavy.
 Sometimes, it’s a case of simply opening the windows for a little each day.
 But, repairing or servicing your air conditioning could also help, especially if it hasn’t been serviced for a while.

 If you need any help, contact Bob Heinmiller Air Conditioning Inc for AC repair Orlando or book a service for your AC at bobheinmiller.com.
 They service all brands and makes, and should be able to help you and your family quickly.

 Don’t Let Mold Spread

 Modern homes are much more efficient when it comes to keeping warm air in and cold air out.
 In the winter, however, this can mean that humidity is high, and that damp walls, window frames, and bathrooms become moldy.

 A little mold might not seem like much, but if left it will spread, and seriously impact the health of your home.
 If you notice even a spot of mold, treat it immediately and remember to check behind furniture regularly.

 Often the best thing that we can do to improve the health of our homes is to keep them clean.
 Get into good habits, making sure you wash bedding and towels at least once a week, and create a rota, to make sure those hard to see areas are never missed for long.

 Clutter gives bacteria and dust places to hide and grow.
 Decluttering can improve the air quality and overall cleanliness of your home and make it easier to clean and keep clean in the future.

 A cold home can affect your immune system, making it easier for infection to get in.
-Have a boiler service, and make sure there are no draughts or cold spots.
+Get a boiler cleaning service and make sure that there are no draughts or cold spots.
 Then, set your thermostat, and keep warm.